CyberCasquatch/cybercasquatch.github.io/_posts/Walkthroughs/2025-01-27-WindowsEventLogsSkillsAssessment.md

 tag: ['windows', 'event logs', 'htb']
 ---

-> Skills assemssment for Windows Event Logs and Finidng Evil
+> Skills assessment for Windows Event Logs and Finidng Evil

 RDP to [Target IP] using the provided credentials, examine the logs located in the C:\Logs\* directories, and answer the questions below.